 The next day, investigators asked Mr. Thomas if he would be nice enough to come down to the police station for additional questioning.
 He agreed to do so and they arrested him shortly after he got there.
 They now had proof that Evan Charles Thomas was the Phantom Sniper.
 The police finally had their man.

 Did you catch the blunder that gave him away?
 In my explanation, I kind of glossed over it.
 You may have missed it and I’ll give you a hint: it wasn’t the lit cigarette.

 It took a very well-trained group of detectives to figure this one out.
 The shooter attempted to kill Mrs. Hiles in the spot she was sitting in, but the curtains were closed.
-Only a person that was familiar with the layout of the living room and knew exactly where she was sitting could have know where to aim the gun to kill her.
+Only a person who was familiar with the layout of the living room and knew exactly where she was sitting could have known where to aim the gun to kill her.
 And the only person that fit that bill was Evan Charles Thomas.

 He was arrested and admitted to six of the shootings.
 That same day, police took him back to the locations of several of the shootings and he was able to provide details that only the shooter would have known.

 So, the question is, why did he do it?
 It turns out that his marriage was in shambles and he felt a perverse attraction to these women.